-After examining your group's data defining the ecosystems you inves a, what factor/s do you think are the most significant in stigated?
-How could you test your hypothe esis?
-Can you think of other factors th at could be shaping the ecosystems you observed today
+After examining your group's data, what factor/s do you think are the most significant in defining the ecosystems you investigated?

+How could you test your hypothesis?

+Can you think of other factors that could be shaping the ecosystems you observed today?